Rheumatic fever: Rheumatic heart disease

 While the mechanisms of genetic predisposition remain unclear, a few genetic factors have been found to increase susceptibility to autoimmune reactions in RHD.
 The dominant contributors are a component of MHC class II molecules, found on lymphocytes and antigen-presenting cells, specifically the DR and DQ alleles on human chromosome 6.
 Certain allele combinations appear to increase RHD autoimmune susceptibility.
 Human leukocyte antigen (HLA) class II allele DR7 (HLA-DR7) is most often associated with RHD, and its combination with certain DQ alleles is seemingly associated with the development of valvular lesions.
 The mechanism by which MHC class II molecules increase a host's susceptibility to autoimmune reactions in RHD is unknown, but it is likely related to the role HLA molecules play in presenting antigens to T cell receptors, thus triggering an immune response.
 Also found on human chromosome 6 is the cytokine TNF-α which is also associated with RHD.
 High expression levels of TNF-α may exacerbate valvular tissue inflammation, because as this cytokine circulates in the bloodstream, it triggers the activation of multiple pathways that stimulate further pro-inflammatory cytokine secretion.
 Mannose-binding lectin (MBL) is an inflammatory protein involved in pathogen recognition.
-Different variants of MBL2 gene regions are associated in RHD.
+Different variants of MBL2 gene regions are associated with RHD.
 RHD-induced mitral valve stenosis has been associated with MBL2 alleles encoding for high production of MBL.
 Aortic valve regurgitation in RHD patients has been associated with different MBL2 alleles that encode for low production of MBL.
 In addition, the allele IGHV4-61, located on chromosome 14, which helps code for the immunoglobulin heavy chain (IgH) is linked to greater susceptibility to RHD because it may affect protein structure of the IgH.
 Other genes are also being investigated to better understand the complexity of autoimmune reactions that occur in RHD.